ESA (company): War of Genesis

 The War of Genesis (창세기전) is a SRPG series developed by Softmax.
 The series follows the history of Antaria, a fictional universe where the story is taking place.
 Even though the developers had stated that the third and fourth installments were spin-offs, they follow the main storyline and have many elements that are essential in understanding the stories of the later games.
 The Side Stories have a rather different gameplay than that of the original.
-In contrast to the original games' use of the SRPG type of gameplay, Rhapsody of Zephyr uses classical Japanese RPG style similar to that of the Final Fantasy series.
+In contrast to the original games' use of the SRPG type of gameplay, Rhapsody of Zephyr uses a classical Japanese RPG style similar to that of the Final Fantasy series.
 Tempest also uses different gameplay.
 In addition to battles, there are mini-games and simulation elements as well.